Olivetti Programma 101: at the origins of the Personal Computer

 The Programma 101 takes its nickname, Perottina, from that of its inventor – Italian electrical engineer Pier Giorgio Perotto, then 32 years old – to whom Olivetti assigned the direction of the project in 1962.
 The computer was actually developed by an engineering team of five young technicians which included, along with Perotto, Giovanni De Sandre, Giuliano Gaiti, Gastone Garziera, and Giancarlo Toppi.

 The early story of the Programma is somewhat romantic.
-Olivetti had just sold its electronic division to General Electric, which wasn’t interested in a “Italian computers” at all.
+Olivetti had just sold its electronic division to General Electric, which wasn’t interested in an “Italian computers” at all.

 The technical development team of the Programma 101 (except Giuliano Gaiti); left to right and bottom to top: Pier Giorgio Perotto, Giovanni De Sandre, Gastone Garziera, and Giancarlo Toppi; photo courtesy of Laboratorio-museo Tecnologicamente, Ivrea